Jump to page content Jump to navigation

 Anticipation Guide for Pages 81-93 of The Bluest Eye

-• Page 81 opens a new chapter.
-The chapter heading is "Seethecatitgoesmeowmeowcome / and playcomeandplaywithjanethe / kittenwillnotplayplayplaypla."
+• Page 81 opens a new chapter; its heading is “Seethecatitgoesmeowmeowcome /playcomeandplaywithjanethe/kittenwillnotplayplayplaypla.”
 Make predictions about what you think is going to happen in this chapter.

-• What, if anything, do you know about the following cities: Mobile, Meridian, Aiken, Baton Rouge?
+• What, if anything, do you know about the following cities: Mobile, Meridian, Aiken, and Baton Rouge?
 Morrison names them in the opening of this chapter.
-What might you guess is important about them given what you've read so far in the book?
+What do you think is important about them given what you’ve read so far in the book?
 (Why might Morrison list names of cities?)

 • Why do women straighten their hair?
 What might it mean to "worry about the edges of [one's] hair"?

-• What do you imagine the following clause might mean? "[T]hey do not have lovely black necks that stretch as though against an invisible collar..."
+• What do you think the following clause might mean? “[T]hey do not have lovely black necks that stretch as though against an invisible collar...”

 • What does the word "funkiness" mean?
 What are the different connotations of "funk"?